pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 [WinBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/), released in 1997, was the first software to provide an alternative to manually coding samplers for Bayesian models.
 However, it had a number of limitations: it was only supported on Windows without a virtual machine, it was closed source, and it could be phenomenally hard to debug.

 The project eventually became open-source via [OpenBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/openbugs/), but per its developer Andrew Thomas, it was “open source only in a read-only sense”.
-In addition, it was coded in [component Pascal](https://en.wikipedia.org/wiki/Component_Pascal), required a proprietary windows-only IDE to build, and the source code was not in plain text.
+In addition, it was coded in [Component Pascal](https://en.wikipedia.org/wiki/Component_Pascal), required a proprietary windows-only IDE to build, and the source code was not in plain text.

 Despite these challenges, WinBUGS and OpenBUGS provided invaluable experience in bayesian modeling for beginners, and paved the way for the development of PyMC as well as other tools that made it easier to implement Bayesian inference methods.